 Broccoli and cheese gets a grown-up treatment with this easy update to the classic.
-The broccoli is cooked hot and fast under a broiler to develop some char, instead of being blandly steamed or boiled.
-It's then cloaked in a blizzard of finely shaved Manchego cheese in place of that orange stuff.
-A final touch of toasted hazelnuts and honey top off the florets.
+The broccoli is cooked hot and fast under a broiler to develop some char, instead of being blandly steamed or boiled, then cloaked in a blizzard of finely shaved Manchego cheese in place of the orange stuff.
+A final touch of toasted hazelnuts and honey tops off the florets.

 Why It Works

 - Cooking the broccoli rapidly minimizes the development of bitter flavors, and the high heat produces sweetness through caramelization.